-Welcome to the second edition of the Georgia Civic Health Index.
+Welcome to the third edition of the Georgia Civic Health Index.

 The Georgia Civic Health Index (CHI) seeks to answer the question: